 The proposed maintenance of shared open space on the Project Site would provide improved natural habitat in those areas and opportunities for passive recreation.
 As golf course management practices would be limited to the perimeter of the Project Site, an overall reduction in fertilizer, pesticide, and herbicide applications would occur.
 The Project would ensure the presence of a daily custodian to maintain open space areas on the Project Site.
-Open space maintenance responsibilities would be shared between the HOA and Hampshire Recreation, LLC based on the land uses identified in Figure 5 in Appendix C and summarized in the Table on page xxx.
+Open space maintenance responsibilities would be shared between the HOA and Hampshire Recreation, LLC based on the land uses identified in Figure 5 in Appendix C and summarized in Table 1.5-1 on Page I-16the Table on page xxx.